solygambas/next-projects/README.md

 - ensuring that certain routes are accessible only to authenticated users.
 - handling the property submission form.
 - implementing Cloudinary for image storage and optimization.
+- presenting user profile information and listings.
+- offering capabilities for editing and deleting listings.
+- integrating React Toastify for displaying user-friendly notifications.

 ## Acknowledgments